UAS Space Review

 Please note that:

-• *The long term aim is for the Finance Division to move to the core administration hub.
-However, it will initially be located in Oxford University Press when it leaves Hythe Bridge Street later in 2024
+• *The Finance Division will be located in Oxford University Press when it leaves Hythe Bridge Street later in 2024.

-• The location of the Proctors’ Office team is a matter of ongoing discussion as part of the long-term planning
+• Discussions are ongoing for the location of the Proctors’ Office team as part of the long-term planning.

 • The following teams are not in-scope for the review, and will remain in their existing locations: